Decision Step

 Let’s build and execute the “decisionDef” example.

 • Click the “updateVariable” step to configure its “Optional” properties.
-Provide value to “variable.POAmount”
+Provide value to “variable.POAmount”.
+Select “No” if the variable value is not a C# expression.
+Click the Save button.

-• Click the “decision” step to configure its “Required” properties, as shown in the graphic below.
+• Click the “decision” step to configure its “Required” properties, as shown below.
 Click the connection line and configure the True and False process paths.
+Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the "Condition to evaluate" field.
 Press Alt+E on the keyboard to invoke the Expression Builder.
-This utility allows you to build and validate expressions, as shown in the image below.
-Copy the expression to the clipboard and paste it in the input field.
+This utility allows you to build and validate expressions, as shown below.
+Copy the expression to the clipboard and paste it into the input field.

 • Example for conditions to evaluate: